Things to Know About Finger and Toenail Injury

-The fingernail is an important part of fingertip function.
+The fingernail is an important part of the fingertip function.
 It provides support for the finger pad and improves sensation.
-The toenail functions in a similar manner in the foot.
+The toenail functions in a similar manner to the foot.

 The nail is a complex structure involving three different layers.

 - The nail bed is underneath the nail plate and is responsible for nail growth and support.